CraftAcademyLabs/ca_course/react_bmi.md

 }
 ```

-Now you want to use this somehow in your calulate function in the `DisplayResult` component.
+Now you want to use this in your calulate function in the `DisplayResult` component.
 Add this to it:

 ```jsx
 import React, { Component } from 'react';